BLUE HORIZON 1261

 When the mechanic walked into the galley for his breakfast one morning, Merlin, Samantha, Taro and Jiro were already seated at the long table.
 Taro looked as if she was barely awake, and the others were visiting quietly over the remnants of their breakfast dishes.

 "G'morning, ya'll," Jerad said with a lazy smile.

 "Good Morning, Pockets," Ivy said from the kitchen.

 The others chuckled, but the raccoon simply pointed toward her with a grin and replied, "Good Morning back to you, Sparky!"

 Samantha's eyes lit up and she looked back at the lynx mischievously.
 "Oh, Sparky," she said in delight, "may I have another cup of juice?"

 Ivy narrowed stern eyes at her, but then she couldn't contain herself and laughed aloud.
 "Get it yourself, Sammy," she retorted.
-"I am going to take extra time to burn Pockets' breakfast this morning…"
+"I am going to take extra time to burn Pockets' food this morning…"

 "Uh oh!"
 Merlin said in mock surprise.
 "I'm glad I've already had my breakfast!"
 He looked over at this first officer and said, "You did inspect the fire-suppression system before we launched, right?"

 Jiro nodded.
 "Yeah, and we might have to activate it to put out Pockets' breakfast!"